Erb3/Kristsplit/README.md

 4. Press "Wallet info"
 5. Find where it says "Privatekey", click "Reveal".

-### Can I use my Kristsplit v1 config with v2
+### Can I use my Kristsplit v1 config with v2 or v2?

-No. You cannot use your Kristsplit v1 config with the new version.
+No. You cannot use your Kristsplit v1 config with the new versions. v2 configs are compatible with v3.

 ### Krist?

 Krist is a virtual currency used on some Minecraft servers, mainly [SwitchCraft](https://sc3.io).
-More information about Krist is available at [krist.dev](https://krist.dev)
+More information about Krist is available at [krist]'s website.

 ### Private key?
 Password?

 Private key and password are two different things in the krist world!
 A password, is what you give into a wallet hasher, and it outputs a private key!
 If you have a private key (hashed password), you should set the format to `API`.

+## Division rest?

+Let's say we have a 50/50 split is configured, but it receives k3 from someone.
+It will then give k2 to the first address in the split configuration, and k1 to the other.

 ## Deploying